tmyeomans/OpenYYC/README.md

 # Important Notes and Decisions to be Made

-## Are we representing the data as it exists in the database, or are we trying to represent concrete things?
+## Are we representing the data as it exists in the database, or are we trying to represent intention?

 ### Duplication

 * Some data appears to be exact duplicates (ex.
 Community Sectors and Community Sectors Map both contain similar looking shapefiles).
 This is inconsistently done.
 Should these both be included?
 * Data records appear to have inconsistent treatment with regards to writing a new record versus replacing an original (example - sports surfaces - a single ball diamond has 200+ records associated with the space and surface of the shapefile, all geographically identical).
 Should this be considered a single record, or multiple records?
+Most datasets do not do this, but editing these records is interferring within a dataset and is untenable at scale.

 ### Data location shifting for privacy
-* Several point geometry data layers have been shifted to a single location at the center of each community, likely due to privacy considerations.
+* Several point geometry data layers have been shifted to a single location at the center of each community, most likely due to privacy considerations.
 Examples include Licensed Pets and 311 Service Requests.
-This means that each pet licensed in a neighbourhood gets a unique record in the dataset, and a unique count in the tessellation.
+This means that each pet licensed in a neighbourhood gets a unique record in the dataset, and a unique count in the tessellation at excactly the community centroid location.
 This results in neighbourhood brightspots that do not correspond to the actual location of those feautures and do not represent a real distribution.
 Should these datasets be included since this is how the city is choosing to represent this data?
 Or should these layers be discarded?

 ### Repetition of polgyons